jasonkronemeyer/jasonkronemeyer.github.io/notes/lesson-cnc.md

 ### Overview
 A fun and engaging lesson for elementary students on Coordinate Reference Systems (CRS) and how they relate to CNC (Computer Numerical Control) and manufacturing process robotics, using Python.

-Here is an EUP example of how Superior Fabrication in Kincheloe Michigan uses Robots and CNC Machines in their manufacturing processes:
+Here is an EUP example of how Superior Fabrication in Kincheloe Michigan uses Robot welders and CNC Machines in their manufacturing processes:

 [![Robots and CNC at Superior Fabrication in Kincheloe Michigan](https://img.youtube.com/vi/m-r8qJJoS9Y/0.jpg)](https://youtu.be/m-r8qJJoS9Y?si=TGi9Rss5iJKmt8ov)